Starbucks Sous Vide Egg Bites Bacon Gruyere

 What is a sous vide?

 It is a cooker/appliance that enables you to cook items slowly in a water bath.
-When meat is prepared this way, the fat and connective tissues break down in a way that more traditional cooking methods can’t match.
+When meat is prepared this way, the fat and connective tissues break down in a way that can’t be matched by more traditional cooking methods.
 A Sous vide makes eggs super creamy and is critical for this recipe.

 I tested this recipe more than I typically do.
 I have been working on this recipe for about four weeks.
 I learned all sorts of things.
-What type of jars to use for these eggs, the different ingredients, how long to cook them, and most importantly, cook your bacon before adding it to the mix.
+What type of jars to use for these eggs, the different ingredients to use, how long to cook them, and most importantly, cook your bacon before you add it to the mix.

-I like both of them, I have a slight preference for the Instant Pot with the Sous Vide function, it’s mostly around the fact the Instant Pot comes with its own container that is well insulated to keep the heat at the right temperature.
+I like both of them, I have a slight preference for the Instant Pot with the Sous Vide function, it’s mostly around the fact the Instant Pot comes with a trivet and container that is well insulated to keep the heat at the right temperature.

 Will you need a sous vide to make these egg bites?
 Yes.